China drops leading tech brands for certain state purchases

 Industry insiders also see in the changing profile of the CGPC list a wider strategic goal to help Chinese tech firms get a bigger slice of China's information and communications technology market, which is tipped to grow 11.4 percent to $465.6 billion in 2015, according to tech research firm IDC.

-"There's no doubt that the SOE segment of the market has been favoring the local indigenous content," said an executive at a Western technology firm who declined to be identified.
+"There's no doubt that the SOE segment of the market has been favouring the local indigenous content," said an executive at a Western technology firm who declined to be identified.

 The executive said the post-Snowden security concerns were a pretext.
 The real objective was to nurture China's domestic tech industry and subsequently support its expansion overseas.